-A sign proclaiming "Visit Sunny Britain" is barely visible through the mist as Steed and Carstairs (Terence Brady) collect some dignitaries for a disarmament conference.
+A sign proclaiming “Visit Sunny Britain” is barely visible through the mist as John Steed (Patrick Macnee) and Carstairs (Terence Brady) collect some dignitaries for a disarmament conference.
 Haller (Arnold Diamond) asks if a stream pipe has burst and Steed cheerfully declares that Britain still leads the world in fog (notwithstanding the second Clean Air Act).
 A sinister figure bearing a cricket bag watches them from the shadows...
-Grunner (Frederick Peisley) falls behind, stumbling in the fog, and Steed goes back to look for him after packing Haller, Valarti (John Barrard) and Straddlestoff into the limousine.
+Grunner (John Barrard) falls behind, stumbling in the fog, and Steed goes back to look for him after packing the others into the limousine.
 Grunner is followed by a man in top hat and cloak, encountering the blind man and a lavender seller (Virginia Clay), who points him in the direction of Stable Mews.
-He arrives at Steed's flat where Tara lets him in but has trouble communicating with him; she realises he's one of the delegates and goes in search of Mother (Patrick Newell) who is being driven slowly through the fog by Rhonda (Rhonda Parker) in a Mini Moke fitted out with radar and flashing lights.
+He arrives at Steed’s flat where Tara King (Linda Thorson) lets him in.
+She has trouble communicating with him but realises he’s one of the delegates and goes in search of Mother (Patrick Newell) who is being driven slowly through the fog by Rhonda (Rhonda Parker) in a Mini Moke fitted out with radar and flashing lights.
 Mother tells her Steed has gone to fetch Grunner already, but the cloaked figure calls the flat and entices Grunner outside by speaking to him in Russian, Steed missing him by seconds in the fog.
-Tara hears Grunner cry out when he's killed by the sword stick and she rushes to where his body lies.
+Tara hears Grunner cry out when he’s killed by the sword stick and she rushes to where his body lies.
 She spots the sword gleaming in the darkness and strikes the hand holding it - the killer drops it and runs off into the fog.
 Tara is startled to hear a hansom cab depart.
 Tara describes the killer to Mother - tall, bearded, top hat and cape; Steed arrives and is told Grunner was found dead in Gunthorpe Street, scene of the Gaslight Ghoul murders of 1888. she leads Steed to the scene and he says the ghoul would be 150 years old at least.
 They spot a top hatted figure in the fog and go to investigate but the man runs away, leaving a cape bearing the label of a costume shop nearby.

 Steed resolves to join the club with a fictitious diary kept by his Great Aunt, mother waxing lyrical as he concocts the pages describing a hitherto undiscovered Gaslight Ghoul murder.
 Tara goes to breaking into the club president’s house while Steed goes to meet him ,armed with the diary and seeking membership of the club.
 The President, Sir Geoffrey Armstrong (Nigel Green), is overjoyed to find a tenth ghoul murder and welcomes him.
 He’s introduced to Mark Travers (Guy Rolfe), club secretary and black sheep, who shows him the black museum.
 Steed mistakes the curator, Wellbeloved (John Garrie), for one of the exhibits as Travers shows him the grim collection, stopping at the sword sticks - some of which are missing.
 Travers asks Wellbeloved about them and declares they must have been stolen that evening.
 Wellbeloved dismisses this, saying Armstrong had been there at the time.
 They go to speak to Armstrong but he’s left suddenly 0 and discovered Tara in his study, examining his scalpels.
 She hits him with a lamp and escapes, only to find another cloaked figure in Steed’s flat - this time, it’s Steed!
 He tells her about Valarti’s death and suggests they follow up the hansom cab.
 Haller meanwhile is told there’s no chance of a cab in the fog by the concierge (Frank Sieman) and elects to walk into the night.
 Steed arrives a moment later and follows after him, arriving just in time to save his life.